 US Synthetic has spent more than forty years perfecting polycrystalline diamond (PDC) as an engineering solution.
 In the oil and gas industry, we have produced PDC cutters and bearings that drill faster and last longer—especially in tough conditions, deep in the earth, that test the limits of the most durable drilling equipment.

 Polycrystalline Diamond Cutters

-Creating the longest-lasting PCD cutters for the world’s most demanding oil exploration and development projects.
+Creating the longest-lasting PDC cutters for the world’s most demanding oil exploration and development projects.

 Keeping rotary steerable systems, down hole motors, pumps, and turbines running in the most challenging environments.

 Our story started in 1978.
 Over the past 40 years, we’ve developed innovative, proprietary cubic press technology for high-pressure, high-temperature diamond synthesis.

 100% of our products

 Today, we lead the industry in developing and producing innovative, top-quality PDC inserts, bearings, valves, and mining tools that meet the highest standards–matching the requirements of the most demanding projects.

 A dedicated group of experienced scientists, engineers, and technicians drives US Synthetic’s efforts to perfect and enhance our existing diamond solutions.

 Advanced technology delivered on time, every time